saulo-chaves/ProbBreed/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# ProbSup
+# ProbBreed

 <!-- badges: start -->
 <!-- badges: end -->

-ProbSup employs Bayesian statistics to analyze multi-environment trials’ data, and uses its outputs to computate the marginal, pairwise, and conditional probability of superior performance of the genotypes.
+ProbBreed employs Bayesian statistics to analyze multi-environment trials’ data, and uses its outputs to computate the marginal, pairwise, and conditional probability of superior performance of the genotypes.
 The method is thoroughly described at